Board of Trustees

 Ms. Gloria Garceau-Glaser, Trustee

-Gloria was born and raised in New York although Montana has been her home for 32 years.
-Living in Helena from 1990 – 1998, she moved to Eastern Montana after marrying her husband, who is native to Glendive.
+Gloria was born and raised in New York, although Montana has been her home for 32 years.
+Living in Helena from 1990 to 1998, she moved to Eastern Montana after marrying her husband, who is a native of Glendive.
 They have one adult daughter who lives in Seattle.

 Gloria holds a Bachelor of Science in Speech Pathology with concentrations in Psychology and Human Development and a Master of Arts in Audiology, both from the State University of New York at Geneseo.
-She’s spent her career working with the elderly and disabled and is currently employed as a Community First Choice (CFC) - Quality Assurance Program Manager with the State of Montana, DPHHS-Senior & Long Term Care Division.
+She’s spent her career working with the elderly and disabled.
+She is currently employed as a Community First Choice (CFC) - Policy Program Manager with the State of Montana, DPHHS-Senior & Long Term Care Division.

 Gloria was raised to value higher learning.
-Growing up her mom’s mantra was, “The best thing you can do is get an education.”
+Growing up, her mom’s mantra was, “The best thing you can do is get an education.”
 College was expected, not a choice.
 Gloria is an advocate for community involvement and has served on various boards.
 In addition to volunteer work as a Trustee, she is the current Chair for the Dawson County Housing Authority and the Dawson County Democratic Central Committee.
-In her spare time, she enjoys traveling, hiking, biking, walking, reading and being involved with Community Theater.
+In her spare time, she enjoys traveling, hiking, biking, walking, reading, and participating in Community Theater.

 Mr. Brendan Heidner, Trustee